DylanHobbs/TeleProjReport/Implementation.md

 Byte 0 is used to mark the byte type.
 This tells the router whether it should treat the packet as a table to be processed or a message to be forwarded.

 Byte 1-4 are used for the table length.
-This is again because of the way java's DatagramPacket's size function misinterprets the size of our packets.
+This is again because of the way Java's DatagramPacket's size function misinterprets the size of our packets.
 It treats the array size as the message size even if array elements are null.

 Byte 5-8 are used to store the original table owner (currently for ports could be changed to an ip address).